jbat100/sonosthesia-documentation/README.md

 This is the landing page for the Sonosthesia project.
 It gives a high level overview of the different components and planned evolutions.
 It is founded and principally driven by [Jonathan Thorpe](https://www.linkedin.com/in/jonathan-thorpe-811b845b/) inspired by an old vision of XR as an artistic audio/visual performance environment, the first draft of which dates back to [2013](https://github.com/jbat100/sonosthesia-website/blob/master/documents/VSC2013.pdf).
 After a long pause while working fulltime as software architect for no code XR creation tool [Minsar](https://www.opuscope.com/minsar/overview) and sadly seeing die due to lack of funds the time has come for a second draft with many lessons learned.
 Chief amongst these is the need to integrate within existing tech stacks rather than trying to replace them.

+## Summary

+- A set of modular and reusable [Unity packages](https://github.com/jbat100/sonosthesia-unity-packages) covering a broad range of use cases related to audio visual interactive immersive art.
+These include data flow and processing, audio analysis, networking, MIDI/MPE, object interaction and manipulation, procedural shaders, meshes and VFX, and more.
+- A set of Unity demo applications which showcase package usage, some in tandem with running Ableton Live sessions.
+These include [MIDI/MPE connectivity](https://github.com/jbat100/sonosthesia-unity-demo-midi), [audio reactive procedural graphics](https://github.com/jbat100/sonosthesia-unity-demo-deform) and [musical performance with bi-lateral Live/Unity communication](https://github.com/jbat100/sonosthesia-unity-demo-live).
+- A [pipeline for extracting audio analysis](https://github.com/jbat100/sonosthesia-audio-pipeline) ahead of time for static audio assets, and playing them back in Unity.
+This allows performance gains which are particularly crucial in XR apps.
+- A [node connector app](https://github.com/jbat100/sonosthesia-daw-connector) to ease bilateral communications with DAWs
+- Max 4 Live [devices](https://github.com/jbat100/sonosthesia-daw-connector/tree/main/m4l) aiming to provide detailed state information, sound descriptors and powerful remote control opportunities.

 ## Ongoing Projects

-Currently, active development is focused on:

-- A [node connector app](https://github.com/jbat100/sonosthesia-daw-connector) to ease bilateral communications with DAWs
-- Max 4 Live devices aiming to provide detailed state information, sound descriptors and powerful remote control opportunities.
-- A set of modular and reusable [Unity packages](https://github.com/jbat100/sonosthesia-unity-packages).
-- A set of Unity demo applications which showcase system usage, often in tandem with running Ableton Live sessions.
+### Real time audio reactivity

+Audio reactivity is a powerful mechanism which can bring life to a real time scene (XR or plain 3D), the core of the approach is to extract sound descriptors from sound in order to drive other aspects of the scene.
+These can be procedural graphics, shader or VFX parameters, procedural movement or physics, lighting or whatever the need might be.
+A number of different approaches are being investigated to ease this process:

+- Accessing audio data for [AudioSource](https://docs.unity3d.com/ScriptReference/AudioSource.html) or [AudioListener](https://docs.unity3d.com/ScriptReference/AudioListener.html) and extracting energy in [octave bands](https://en.wikipedia.org/wiki/Octave_band).
+See [com.sonosthesia.audio](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.audio/Runtime).
+This can be used for [timeline audio tracks](https://docs.unity3d.com/Packages/com.unity.timeline@1.8/manual/tl-overview.html) playing through AudioSource components.
+- Extracting audio analysis ahead of time and saving on performance at runtime, using the [audio-pipeline](https://github.com/jbat100/sonosthesia-audio-pipeline) and playing them back on the unity timeline using custom [tracks and assets](https://blog.unity.com/engine-platform/extending-timeline-practical-guide).
+- In the context of live musical performance using external DAWs such as Live or Logic Pro, audio analysis is performed in plugins (currently only implemented in Max 4 Live) and relayed to clients (currently Unity) using the [node connector app](https://github.com/jbat100/sonosthesia-daw-connector).
+This allows graphics to in real time to ongoing musical performances.
+- (Planned) using core features of FMOD to run audio analysis on audio streams, allowing audio analysis to run on interactive audio which can be controlled by user interactions.
+- (Planned) plugin into host system music playing apps and system sound to allow reactive visuals to be driven by user content.
+The feasability of on the fly source seperation (to isolate different instruments) will be investigated.

 ### Briding the gap from Game Engines to DAWs